libresmartphone/libresmartphone/README.md

 1. Tell to your friends, family or the Internet (reddit, forums...) about this project.
 2. Improve the software or help with the smartphone design.
 3. Donate money (any quantity, even $5, means a lot to us) or materials for the development of libresmartphone.

+    You can donate to the following bank account:
+    -Gerard Arnau Codina
+    -IBAN:ES42 1465 0100 98 1713351932
+    -BIC: INGDESMMXXX

+    You can contact us to u1902342 at campus.udg.edu

 4. Stay up-to-date by checking our website: [libresmartphone.com](http://libresmartphone.com/open-hardware-smartphone/) and [YouTube channel](https://www.youtube.com/channel/UC1UttFNKDiN2uA525Pe3ijA)

 Please [subscribe to the newsletter](http://libresmartphone.com) – feedback and suggestions are appreciated!